 1. Complete the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov.
 All students must apply for financial aid after January 1 of each year.
-It is recommended that the FAFSA be completed as soon as possible after this date since some financial aid funds are administered on a firstcome, first-served basis.
+It is recommended that the FAFSA be completed as soon as possible after this date since some financial aid funds are administered on a first-come, first-served basis.
+NICC students are encouraged to first file their tax return electronically.
+Once processed, complete the FAFSA using the IRS Data Retrieval feature on the application.
 The FAFSA year begins with the fall term and includes the following spring and summer terms.
 The previous year's income tax form, W-2's, and other related personal financial information will be required to complete the application.
 Students are encouraged to keep a copy of their completed financial aid application (FAFSA).